iheartla/iheartla/README.md

 ## Installing

+You can find releases on the GitHub [release page](https://github.com/pressureless/linear_algebra/releases).
+The following instructions are for running from source.

 I❤️LA depends on Python 3.x and several modules.
 You can install the modules via `pip`:

     pip3 install tatsu==4.4 regex wxpython PyMuPDF